rosaguta/DIV-sound-doc/Writerside/topics/Learning Outcomes/2_Software_Quality.md

 you'll see that the security rating an E(lowest rating) is. this is because I wrote a connectionstring including the password in a file in plain text.
 Sonar doesn't really like that :p

-You'll see in the image below that i have fixed 1 code smells error:
+You'll see in the image below that I have fixed 1 code smells error:

 ![codesmellsfix.png](codesmellsfix.png)

-The fix was:
+The fix was the return object of an audiofileDAL function was not nullable